creativecreatorormaybenot/clock/README.md

 ## TODO

+* Finish/clean off the weather icons (for now).

+    - Make sure that they are all in the same boundaries (draw a debug rect to achieve this).

 * Add animations to every weather conditions.

   + Only animate the current weather condition.

   + Have a looping animation, i.e.</a> every condition has a loop.

-  + Use the opportunity to finish/clean off the icons (for now).

-    - Make sure that they are all in the same boundaries (draw a debug rect to achieve this).

 * Create spin-up animation for when the widget is created or updated?